Tokenization

 Tokenization converts text into numerical representations that neural networks can process, and the choice of tokenization method significantly impacts model performance and vocabulary efficiency.

-The most popular methods include Byte Pair Encoding (BPE), WordPiece, and SentencePiece, which are used in modern language models like BERT, GPT, and T5.
+The most popular methods include Byte Pair Encoding (BPE), WordPiece, and SentencePiece, which are used in modern language models like GPT-5, Claude Sonnet 4.5, and Gemini 2.5.

 Continue Learning